 J Jamaica Japan Jersey Jordan

-M Macedonia Madagascar Malaysia Malta Mauritius Mexico Moldova Monaco Mongolia Montenegro Morocco Mozambique
+M Madagascar Malaysia Mali Malta Mauritius Mexico Moldova Monaco Mongolia Montenegro Morocco Mozambique Myanmar

-P Panama Papua New Guinea Paraguay Peru Philippines Poland Portugal Puerto Rico
+P Palestine Panama Papua New Guinea Paraguay Peru Philippines Poland Portugal Puerto Rico

 R Romania Russia

-T Tajikistan Trinidad & Tobago Tunisia Turkey Turkmenistan
+T Taiwan Tajikistan Trinidad & Tobago Tunisia Turkey Turkmenistan

-U Uganda Ukraine United Kingdom United States Uruguay Uzbekistan
+U Uganda Ukraine United Kingdom United States U.S. Virgin Islands Uruguay Uzbekistan

-CARTHALIA is not intended to be "purist" in any way, as it also contains some non-postcard collectables such as theatre tickets, trading cards, greeting cards, postal stamps, first day covers, postal stationery, decorative postmarks, decorative unofficial stamps, money bills, or telephone cards.
+CARTHALIA is not intended to be "purist" in any way, as it also contains some non-postcard collectables such as theatre tickets, trading cards, greeting cards, postal stamps, first day covers, postal stationery, decorative postmarks, decorative unofficial stamps, money bills, telephone cards, beer mats or fridge magnets.

 Giving a complete account of the history of each theatre is clearly out of scope of a project like this - the accompanying texts are merely thought to give a short overview of a building's history.
 To illustrate the importance of a theatre building, some dates of world premieres of famous and lesser known works of the international dramatic, operatic and symphonic repertoire are listed.
-The texts are heavily indebted to a lot of books on theatre architecture (see Selected Bibliography), countless web pages, and many useful comments from friends and internet users worldwide.
+The texts are heavily indebted to a lot of books on theatre architecture (see Selected Bibliography), countless web pages including Wikipedia, and many useful comments from friends and internet users worldwide.
+Most pages have links to matching articles on Wikipedia or a link to a Wikidata item.

 CARTHALIA is a made-up word mixing